The Story so far...

 The new home for John’s ever-increasing collection was, of all places, the remains of a Second World War American munitions depot in Sparkford, Somerset.
 The site was ideal; not only would the collection be available to the public in one place but, by gaining the status of a UK independent charitable trust, its future would be also protected.

-The Museum was opened on 10 July 1985 by the then Land Speed Record holder Richard Noble OBE.
+The Museum was opened on the 10th of July 1985 by the then Land Speed Record holder Richard Noble OBE.
 Since then the collection’s international theme expanded as vehicles from around the globe were acquired increasing numbers from a humble 29 to nearly 400 in 30 years; an amazing feat by anyone’s standards.

 This really is ‘The Story So Far...’ as the Museum and its collection are continually growing, changing and improving.
 We look forward to sharing the journey into the future with you, our supporters and visitors.